 Warm Sweater Day is probably one of the happiest and fun climate actions in the Netherlands.
 This year we celebrate it on Friday February 15th.
 All participants pledge to turn down the heat in their homes, their offices and work place or their class rooms.
 Instead of heating up the space, they heat up themselves by wearing a comfy, cosy and warm sweater.
 Don’t warm the planet, warm yourself.
 It’s as easy as that.

-Why wear a sweater?
+Why should you wear a sweater?

 Researchers from Cambridge University calculated that we could save no less than 70% of energy worldwide, with simple adjustments like better insulation.
 Even small changes in our every day life can have a big impact in sustainability.
 This Friday, for every thermostat that we turn down even as little as 1 degree Celsius, we save 6% energy en 6% CO2 emission.
 Isn’t that amazing?!